Drconfused/7d2d-Oil-and-Gas-Extractor-/Drconfused_Oil_Extractor/README.md

 	3. Get unique blocks that are more specific to this mod concept.
 	4. Add power requirements to the current setup.
 	5. Add in proper animation so it appears the machine is running.
+	6. Make a refinery that is a workstation
+		6.1 Equip within
+				-barrel of gas

+				-beaker
+				-
+			allows for oil to be converted to gas oil shale converted to gas or oil paraffin wax is able to be extracted
+	7. Motor Tool Fuel to be counted as ammo in the lower right so that it can be monitored for amount.

 <!--	VERSION HISTORY	-->
+	0.02	February 28th 2019
+		-increased slightly the possible amount of loot per cycle.
+		-added heatmap values to the oil extractor and OilShaleHere -active radius effect added so it acts like a campfire and warms the space around it -paraffin wax added as loot that is produced in the extractor -candle recipe added to use paraffin wax in.
+		-added Motor Tool Fuel as a fuel source for auger and chainsaw.
+		-added Tar
+			-recipes for Duct Tape and Torch that use tar -asphalt can be turned into tar at the chem station

+	0.01		February 26th
+		Initial release

 <!--	MADNESS NOTES	-->
 	1. Can I require the block to need power?
 		1.1 if yes how do I set the power need for it?